The 2018 UK property market struggles with BOTH buyers and sellers failing to see the opportunities out here.

-Buyers at the upper-middle end of the market have just got to accept the ‘new normal’ Stamp Duty rates – and vendors are going to have to continue adjusting their prices accordingly.
+Buyers at the upper-middle/top end of the market have just got to accept the ‘new normal’ Stamp Duty rates – and vendors are going to have to continue adjusting their prices accordingly.

-  We reckon that there are over six million households living in the wrong property, many because they are anxious about moving home in these politically uncertain times.
+We reckon that there are over six million households living in the wrong property, many because they are anxious about moving home in these politically and economically uncertain times.

-  Of course, it’s not these events in themselves that stop people buying and selling; it’s the fear of the unknown and that the outcome might affect finances, jobs and property prices.
+Of course, it’s not these events in themselves that stop people buying and selling; it’s the fear of the unknown, which might affect finances, jobs and property prices.

-  Our clients who have made a move in the last few years are sitting pretty.
-The market has been relatively stable, there has been plenty of opportunity for good negotiation.
-Embrace abnormal, and jump in!
+The market has been relatively stable, and there has been plenty of opportunity for good negotiation.

 London – ”prices have settled down and there’s little movement either up or down.
 There’s been a very positive start to the year with plenty of property selling and there’s an optimistic feel to the market.”